 That can really make a difference.

 Is yoga good strength training for runners?
 In general, yoga is good strength training for runners.
-Standing poses and balancing poses challenge the strength in the lower body.
+Standing poses and balancing poses challenge the strength of the lower body.
 Also, arm balancing poses and inversions work on the upper body strength, which is what is missing in running.

 Do marathon runners do yoga?
 Marathon runners do yoga because it enhances recovery, reduces DOMS (delayed onset muscle soreness), and prevents injury.
 Regular yoga practice helps to eliminate muscle and joint range of motion restrictions, which has a positive effect on the gait pattern.